Fire Emblem Warriors: Plot

-rallying support from heroes from the otherworldly nations of Ylisse, Hoshido, Nohr, and Altea.
 During an attack on a Gristonne fortress, Velezark successfully possesses Darios, who steals the Shield of Flames just after it is complete.
 Rowan and Lianna pursue him to Gristonne, where they discover Yelena has been captured to be used as a sacrifice to revive Velezark.
 Rowan and Lianna successfully rescue their mother, leading to Darios sacrificing Oskar to complete the ritual to revive Velezark.
 Now freed from the possession, Darios returns the Shield of Flames to the group before falling into a spatial void.
 (Note: According to an interview, Darios's fate is left deliberately ambiguous.)
 The twins, united with the heroes of other worlds, wield the Shield of Flames' power and defeat Velezark.
 With the threat ended, the heroes return to their own worlds and Yelena crowns Rowan and Lianna as twin monarchs of Aytolis.